 REAL 10 YEAR INTEREST RATE Bank of Canada 10 year Bond less CPI; also the TSX Real Estate, Energy and Gold Indexes.
 See also the Real Long Rate and the Interest Rate Spread and the Canadian Yield Curve

-The cash real estate sector (TSX Real Estate Index - solid green plot) continued its downtrend after a head fake while the TSX Gold Index continued its crawl up the wall of worry.
+The cash real estate sector (TSX Real Estate Index - solid green plot) caught bids while the TSX Gold Index remained little changed after failing to break out above the 2011 highs.

 The novel corona virus pandemic and global currency turmoil as well as trade and war unknowns are coloring both sides of the debate on the ultimate direction of gold, interest rates and the USD.